douhthood/vector_sample_code/Installation/README.md

 ## Prerequisites
 - You can use either **Oracle Linux 8.8+** or **Oracle Linux 9.1+**.
-  - Red Hat Linux 8.8+ or 9.1+ will also work
+  - Red Hat Linux, AlmaLinux, Rocky Linux 8.8+ or 9.1+ will also work
   - AlmaLinux 8.8+ or 9.1+ will also work
   - Rocky Linux 8.8+ or 9.1+ will also work
   - Oracle Linux 7.x, SuSE Linux and Debian/Ubuntu **will not work** due to RPM dependencies